mardiros/pyshop/README.rst

     (pyshop)$ pyshop_install pyshop.ini
     (pyshop)$ pserve pyshop.ini start --log-file=pyshop.log

-Visit the wen page http://localhost:6543/
+Then, visit the web page http://localhost:6543/

 For production usage, you should create accounts with the "developer" group.
-Visit http://localhost:6543/pyshop/user with the admin account to create account.
+Visit http://localhost:6543/pyshop/user with the admin account to create accounts.
+You also should use an https reverse proxy.
+Python packaging core use basic authentication: it send user/password in clear.

 Configuring your environment to use that new pyshop